-- Track and manage the energy use of city facilities.
-Track and organize all city electric and natural gas meters in a benchmarking program (e.g., B3).
-Use the benchmarking program to identify poor performers and manage energy data.
-Look for opportunities to automate data management and building controls to reduce staff time - Accelerate the existing goal for city buildings to be carbon neutral from 2030 to 2025.
-Make this mandatory for all projects that meet the criteria - Increase the city's revolving loan fund to \$5 million - Convert municipal streetlights to LEDs.
-Explore other opportunities to for smart lights that can further save energy through conservation with features like motion sensors - Identify opportunities to deploy renewable thermal technologies - Increase municipal purchases and installations of renewable energy.
-Prioritize opportunities that will result in a net cost-savings to the city, including on-site solar or community solar gardens - Work with eligible schools to participate in Xcel Energy's low-income solar opportunities - Assess the city's vehicle fleet to identify opportunities for electrifying, right-sizing, and improving overall efficiency of vehicles - Identify opportunities to convert heavy-duty vehicles to alternative fuels like renewable natural gas - Workforce Development.
-The recruitment and training of building energy workers provide an opportunity to grow equity while reaching the city's GHG targets - Provide electric vehicle charging infrastructure in municipally-owned parking lots - Encourage employees to reduce single-occupancy commuting practices through incentives and workplace amenities (bike racks, showers, etc.)
+- CO-1 Track and organize all city electric and natural gas meters in a benchmarking program (e.g., B3).
+Identify poor performers and manage energy data.
+Look for opportunities to automate data management and building controls to improve the outcomes and reduce staff time - CO-2 Accelerate the existing goal for city buildings to be carbon neutral from 2030 to 2025. - CO-3 Increase the city's internal revolving loan fund to \$10 million - CO-4 Convert municipal streetlights to LEDs.
+Explore other opportunities to for smart lighting - CO-5 Identify opportunities to deploy renewable thermal technologies (district heating, solar thermal, etc.) - CO-6 Increase municipal purchases and installations of renewable energy.
+Prioritize opportunities that will result in a net cost-savings to the city, including on-site solar or community solar gardens - CO-7 Work with eligible schools to participate in Xcel Energy's low-income solar opportunities; ensure an educational component and student involvement - CO-8 Assess the city's vehicle fleet to identify opportunities for electrifying, right-sizing, and improving overall efficiency of vehicles; install electric vehicle charging infrastructure in municipally-owned parking lots - CO-9 Identify opportunities to convert heavy-duty vehicles to alternative fuels that reduce carbon emissions - CO-10 Work with state and regional partners (state, MnSCU, Metropolitan Council, cities) to develop a robust workforce development program that includes recruitment and training of building energy workers and provides opportunity to grow equity while reaching the city's GHG targets - CO-11 Encourage employees to reduce single-occupancy commuting practices through incentives and workplace amenities (bike racks, showers, etc.)